Walking and Assembling Sound

 Susana is from Portugal.
 She had me learn scales, Bach’s “Inventions” (impossible) and Bartok’s “Mikrocosmos” (possible).
 She’d listen with her arms folded while I played that week’s lesson.
 Sometimes she would wait a moment after I’d finished and say, “Steve, I am not convinced.”
 More study.
 Susana taught me about voicings.
 I’d never thought about voicings: piano, guitar, or anything.

 I stopped taking lessons but I still heard Susana.
-After listening to a mix or a new piece of music I’d recorded I’d sometimes hear Susana’s voice saying, “Steve, I am not convinced.”
+After listening to a mix or a new piece of music I’d recorded I’d sometimes hear Susana’s voice behind me, to the right, saying, “Steve, I am not convinced.”

 The piano is a sort of gamelan.
 A row of gongs.
 Gong cycles were part of the sonic landscape when I worked in Bali and Java.
 In performances of Wayang Kulit everyone could feel the big gong coming, the one that marks the beginning of a new cycle.
 It felt like the crowd exhaled at the same moment that gong was hit.
 I could use the piano like a row of gongs and let it cycle through the structure of a piece of music.